savantly-net/franchise-manager/README.md

 Access the front-end at [http://localhost:3000](http://localhost:3000) with the default user/pass `admin/changeme!`

+To access the franchise-manager menu items, you may need to configure the permissions for the admin user.

 Postgres Adminer is exposed at `localhost:8081`

 To remove the containers -